Pop Goes the Weasel: First verse

 The first verse refers to "tuppenny rice" and "treacle" which are food.
-At the time, one pound of rice pudding cost two pennies or a tuppenny in slang; treacle is a gooey syrup used as a topper to sweeten the rice pudding.
+At the time, one pound of rice pudding cost twopence (pronounced tuppence).
+Treacle is an uncrystallized sugar syrup used as a topper to sweeten the rice pudding.
 A modern writer notes, it was "the cheapest and nastiest food" available to London's poor.

 Some lyrics in the British version may originate with Cockney slang and rhyming slang.
 In the mid-19th century, "pop" was a well-known slang term for pawning something—and City Road had a well-known pawn establishment in the 1850s.
 In this Cockney interpretation, "weasel" is Cockney rhyming slang for "weasel and stoat" meaning "coat".
 Thus, to "pop the weasel" meant to pawn your coat.
 However, one author notes that the Cockney rhyming slang "weasel and stoat" was not used until the 1930s.
 Another early source says weasel was slang for silver-plate cups and dishes or anything of value that was pawnable.

 In 1905, The London Globe and The New York Times published a story saying that a "weasel" was a coin purse made of weasel skin that closed with a "snap".